kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

 Considering DNA Center will push at that point all the relevant IBNS2.0 settings to the device, this leaves us with the mere setting up of **Host Onboarding** which we will detail below.

+#### **Important Note:**
+*We need to remember that for use of this section ISE needs to first have been integrated with DNA Center.
+Additionally the Design Settings will need to be modified for the sites to include at the very least **Client AAA***.

 ### ***Examine Code***
 We will take the script as amended from above which should look like this now;